mbianchidev/mbianchidev/note-to-colleagues.md

 - Straight to the point ✅
 - Context ✅

-"Hello Matteo" and then disappearing until I reply
+"Hello Matteo" and then disappearing until I reply.

 - Waste of time for the both of us ❌